aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

     Please visit [Install jq](https://jqlang.github.io/jq/download/) page for more information.

+5. What do i do if i get a warning 'The requested image's platform (linux/arm64/v8) does not match the detected host platform (linux/amd64) and no specific platform was requested' followed by a failure during copilot deploy?

+    This error can be resolved by deploying the script from arm64 based instance.
+Please see the platform attribute in the manifest.yml file present under copilot/genai-chatbot-app.
+The platform attribute is set to linux/arm64.

-5. I need to know more about Amazon Neptune and Amazon Bedrock.
+6. I need to know more about Amazon Neptune and Amazon Bedrock.

     Please see the [Amazon Bedrock](https://aws.amazon.com/bedrock/) and [Amazon Neptune](https://aws.amazon.com/neptune/) product page for more information.